Stanley Rother: Final months and murder

 Within the last year of his life, Rother saw the radio station destroyed and its director murdered.
 Some of his catechists and parishioners would disappear and later be found dead, their corpses showing signs of beating and torture; Rother knew all this upon returning to Guatemala in May 1981.
 In December 1980, he had written a letter to the faithful in Oklahoma describing the violent situation: "This is one of the reasons I have for staying in the face of physical harm.
 The shepherd cannot run at the first sign of danger."

 In the beginning of 1981, Rother was warned that his name was eighth on a hit list of right-wing death squads, and that he should immediately leave Guatemala to stay alive.
 Rother reluctantly returned to Oklahoma in January, and while home in Okarche, said Mass served by Daniel Henry Mueggenborg, a college student who became inspired by Rother to pursue the priesthood, though he later asked the archbishop for permission to return.
 Another reason for returning was that he wanted to celebrate Easter with them.
 Rother returned to Santiago Atitlán in April, aware that he was being watched.

 On the morning of July 28, 1981, just after midnight, gunmen broke into Rother's rectory.
 The assassins forced a teenager named Francisco Bocel (who was in the church) to show them Rother's bedroom.
 The men threatened to kill Bocel if he did not lead them to Rother, so he led them down a flight of stairs and knocked on a nearby door.
-Rother opened the door, and a struggle ensued as Bocel fled; he was shot twice in the head.
+Rother opened the door, and a struggle ensued as Bocel fled; Rother was shot twice in the head.

 Rother was one of 10 priests murdered in Guatemala that year.
 His remains were flown back to Oklahoma and buried in Holy Trinity Cemetery in his hometown on August 3, 1981.
 At the request of his former Tz'utujil parishioners, his heart was removed and buried under the altar of the church in Santiago Atitlán.

 Three men were arrested on charges of murder within weeks of Rother's murder; another man and woman were also sought for questioning at that stage.
 The three men arrested admitted to having entered the church in a robbery attempt, and to having shot Rother dead when the priest tried stopping them.
 Despite the confessions, many people familiar with the circumstances of the murder considered the three accused men innocent, and the prosecutions a cover-up of paramilitary involvement in the murder.
 Convictions for all three men were later overturned by a Guatemalan appellate court, under pressure from U.S. authorities.
 No other suspects have been prosecuted for Rother’s murder.